Feasibility study of $CP$ Violation in $\tau^{-}\to K_{S}\pi^{-}\nu_{\tau}$ decays at Super Tau Charm Facility: SUMMARY AND PROSPECT

 \section{\boldmath SUMMARY AND PROSPECT}

-In this work, the sensitivity of decay rate asymmetry in $\tau\to K_{S}\pi\nu$ decays is studied at $\sqrt{s}=4.26$~GeV with 1~ab$^{-1}$ inclusive MC.
-Benefit from the largest cross section for $e^{+}e^{-}\to\tau^{+}\tau^{-}$ at $\sqrt{s}=4.26$~GeV, to be 3.5~nb, and the optimized efficiency with fast simulation, the statistical sensitivity of $CP$ asymmetry is 2.3 times improved comparing to that of BABAR~\cite{CPbabar}, to be $9.7\times10^{-4}$.
-With 10~ab$^{-1}$ luminosity collected at STCF in future, the sensitivity can be at a level of $3.1\times10^{-4}$, which is comparable to the uncertainty of theoretical prediction in the SM.
+In this paper, the sensitivity of decay-rate asymmetry in $\tau^{-}\to K_{S}\pi^{-}\nu_{\tau}$ decays is studied at $\sqrt{s}=4.26$~GeV with 1~ab$^{-1}$ inclusive MC.
+Benefit from the largest cross section of 3.5~nb for $e^{+}e^{-}\to\tau^{+}\tau^{-}$ at $\sqrt{s}=4.26$~GeV and the optimized efficiency with the fast simulation, the statistical sensitivity of CPV is $9.7\times10^{-4}$, which is 2.3 times improved comparing to that of BaBar~\cite{CPbabar}.
+With 10~ab$^{-1}$ luminosity collected at STCF, the sensitivity is expected to be at a level of $3.1\times10^{-4}$, which is comparable to the uncertainty of theoretical prediction in the SM.
 A new round measurement of $A_{CP}$ defined by the decay rate difference is important and desirable, c.f.~\eqref{expcp}, which will certainly shed light on the existence of the NP signal.
 Several theoretical models discussed in Sec.~2 will be reexamined.
-The $CP$ asymmetry arose by the exchange of charged Higgs boson has also been explored in experiments, which is defined by the difference between angular observables, as a helpful complement.
-With such precision of $10^{-4}$, the remeasurement will be pursued, and all other prospects (form factors, $|V_{us}|$ extraction etc.) could be furbished.
-Surprises could happen in the efforts hunting for $CP$ violation and NP behind.
+The CPV arose by the exchange of charged Higgs boson has also been explored in experiments, which is defined by the difference between angular observables, as a helpful complement.
+With such precision of $10^{-4}$, the remeasurement will be pursued.
+In the meanwhile, other mentioned prospects (form factors, $|V_{us}|$ extraction etc.) could be furbished. \\